Vaelico333/Dinosaur_analysis/README.md

-# título

-# descripción

-# estructura
+# Title

-# instalación y requisitos
+# Description

+This is a python-based executable app that functions as a simple encyclopedia.

-# resultados y conclusiones
+# Structure

+# Instalation and prerequisites

+# Results and conclussions

-# próximos pasos
+# Next steps

 My intention is to create an app using PyQt5 to convert a python exploratory program into an executable file using PyInstaller that works as a dinosaur encyclopedia

-# contribuciones

-# autores y agradecimientos
+# Contributions

+# Authors and thanks